AJ-Acevedo/dotfiles/README.md

 After the installation completes, open a new terminal window to see the changes take effect.

+NOTE: There are additional installer scripts in the `~/.dotfiles/init` directory that can be run as well.

 ## Updating and adding VIM plugins